Rights & Responsibilities

 b. require the Grievance Officer to reconsider the decision

-All decisions of the Provost or designee are final.
-In reaching his or her decision, the Provost may discuss the case with any participant in the process.
+All decisions by the Provost or designee are final.
+In reaching their decision, the Provost or designee may discuss the case with any participant in the process.

-Thomas Jefferson University makes every effort to respond to student grievances in a fair and equitable manner.
-In the event that an issue cannot be resolved by the University, unresolved grievances may be filed with the state of Pennsylvania, Middle States Commission on Higher Education (the University's regional accrediting agency), Pennsylvania SARA (for online education) or the Federal Department of Education.
+Thomas Jefferson University makes every effort to respond to student grievances.
+If an issue cannot be resolved by the University, grievances may be filed with the Commonwealth of Pennsylvania, Middle States Commission on Higher Education (the University's regional accrediting agency), Pennsylvania SARA (for online education) or the U.S. Department of Education.
 The links below provide contact information for each of these entities.

 Commonwealth of Pennsylvania